project-wavelets/JazzHands/README.rst

 ------------

 We love contributions!
 JazzHands is open source, built on open source, and we'd love to have you hang out in our community.
+Technical notes on contributing present here.

 **Imposter syndrome disclaimer**: We want your help.
 No, really.